Conan Gray: 2020–2021: Kid Krow

-2022–present: Superache
+2022–2024: Superache and Found Heaven

-Between May 2021 and January 2022, Gray released the singles "Astronomy", "People Watching" and "Jigsaw".
+Between May 2021 and January 2022, Gray released the singles "Astronomy", "People Watching", "Telepath", and "Jigsaw".
+He began his 2022 world tour in March, later concluding in June.
 On April 11, 2022, Gray announced that his second album Superache would be released on June 24, 2022.
 On April 15, 2022, he released the song "Memories", and on May 19 he released the fifth single of the album, "Yours", and revealed the track list.
 The album is 12 tracks and a total of 40 minutes long.
+Previously released single "Telepath" was not featured on the track list and remained as a non-album single.
 It was released on June 24, 2022.
-Alongside with the album, the video for the single "Disaster" was also released.
-On July 18, 2022, he sang the national anthem at the 2022 Major League Baseball Home Run Derby.
+Alongside the album, the video for the single "Disaster" was also released, as well as Gray's announcement of his fourth concert tour, the Superache Tour, which ran from September 2022 to March 2023.
+Speaking about the album, Gray said "Writing this album was miserable, and that's why it ended up being a super-accurate depiction of my life", and "It felt like scraping my ribs of any last bits of meat".
+In April 2022, he appeared as a surprise guest on Olivia Rodrigo's Sour Tour in Vancouver and they did a cover of the Katy Perry song, "The One That Got Away".
+On July 18, 2022, Gray sang the national anthem at the 2022 Major League Baseball Home Run Derby.
+His performance was widely criticized across social media, some comparing it to Fergie's performance at the 2018 NBA All-Star Game.